 We are particularly passionate about this mission because access to sports – particularly youth sports – is in decline in this country.
 Based on current trends, it is estimated that 27% of U.S. high schools may not offer team sports by the year 2020.
 Given the powerful positive impact sports can have on our lives and our communities, this is more than a stat – it is a crisis.

-This issue is too important to be ignored, undervalued or corrupted, so check back regularly and join us on this venture.
+This issue is too important to be ignored, undervalued, or corrupted, so come join us on this venture.
 We can make a difference.